mathjax/MathJax-docs/output/lazy.rst

 This will adjust the typesetting pipeline to implement the lazy-typesetting functionality.

-Lazy typesetting works best with SVG output, but the CHTML output nearly as fast.
+Lazy typesetting works best with SVG output, but the CHTML output is nearly as fast.
 With TeX input, the lazy extension makes sure that previous expressions are processed by TeX (though not output to the page) so that any macro definitions or automatic equation numbers are